SteveLane/SteveLane.github.io/_posts/2017-05-17-awk-packages.md

 tags: R cmdline awk
 ---

+> UPDATE: 2017-06-21.
+I've updated the script so that it now sorts the package list, and removes duplicates.

 Sometimes you may be working on an analysis package that's spread into a wide array of scripts, each using various libraries, and you may have lost track of all those libraries your analysis requires.

 When actually developing an R package, you list the packages your package needs in order to work in the `DESCRIPTION` file (see [here](http://r-pkgs.had.co.nz/description.html#dependencies)).